jaromanp/.Net-Training/README.md

 ### ⚠️ Please execute provided SQL Files before running unit tests
 ### ⚠️ Connection string for tests can be changed at appsettings.json

+## For Entity:

+### ⚠️ Please execute provided SQL Files before running unit tests only DB Creation
+### ⚠️ Connection string is in EntityDatabaseContext
+### ⚠️ Requirement 4 and 5 don't use store procedure, was replaced with LinQ filtering